Mookie Betts Player Props: Dodgers vs. Blue Jays

 - The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have a 3.85 team ERA that ranks seventh among all league pitching staffs.
+- The Blue Jays' 3.83 team ERA ranks fifth among all league pitching staffs.

-- Blue Jays pitchers combine to give up 127 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to surrender 129 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- His last appearance was on Wednesday against the San Diego Padres, when the right-hander went six innings, surrendering two earned runs while giving up four hits.
+- The right-hander last pitched on Thursday against the San Diego Padres, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.